Ravenfall

 Bas Pasture

 The valley of rolling grassy hills known as Bas Pasture is considered a sacred land by the Totemic.
 Year-round, the wandering culture can be found here in some capacity, often traveling from the nearby Toten Tree to the north.
-The pasture is the origin of the Basana, giant yak- or bison-like creatures the size of wagons and weighing nearly a ton.
-Herding and raising these magnificent beasts is a highly respected trade, particularly among the locals of Ravenfall, who hold the creatures’ in great cultural and economic significance.
+The pasture is the origin of the Basana, giant yak- like creatures the size of wagons which weigh nearly a ton.
+Herding and raising these magnificent beasts is a highly respected trade, particularly among the locals of Ravenfall, who hold the creatures in great cultural and economic regard.

 Bas Pasture stretches wide, with a gradual slope of short, dew-covered grass that descends from the high alpine mountains at the center of Ravenfall all the way to the river.
 The landscape is punctuated by trickling ice-cold creeks with stunning, clear views of the surrounding beauty.
 It is one of Cruidlex’s most breathtaking locations, having somehow avoided the touch of war and ruin that scars much of the rest of the world.